Malise-Obert/Widget-Client/README.md

 $ php -S localhost:8000
 ```

-### Please note that the app will require php 7.2.0.
+### Please note that the app will require php 7.2.0. and to test it the API Service must be run first since this app depends on it to consume the service.